Grow Your Practice With Professional Law Firm Content Marketing Services

 Determine which of these metrics is the most important to you.
 At Digital Logic, we use form completions and phone calls to determine the success of our digital marketing campaigns.
 This is the only way for us to truly know whether or not our content marketing plan is converting traffic into paying clients for our clients.

 Invest in a Long-Term Content Strategy

-When most people hear the phrase ‘content marketing,’ just assume that it means creating content on a consistent basis.
+When most people hear the phrase ‘content marketing,’ just assume that it means creating content on a consistent basis that follows the rules of lawyer advertising.
 And, while simply creating content could be enough to bring in new clients for other industries, it isn’t close to being enough to reach more clients when you’re writing about legal expertise.

 The legal industry is a highly competitive space.
 So, hiring a single, in-house marketer, more often than not, will not bring enough return on investment to justify the costs associated with the necessary programs to conduct proper keyword research.